GivenBY/SastaGPT/README.md

 ## 3. Configure Environment Variables:

-- Create a .env.local file in the root directory and add the necessary environment variables.
+- Create a `.env` renaming `.env.example` file in the root directory and add the necessary environment variables.
 Refer to the provided .env.example for required configurations.

 ## 4. Run the Application: